On this page:

 - how the rent, fees and charges are calculated and their purpose

-- any charges that apply when you leave the park – for example, a deferred management fee or exit fee
+- any charges that apply when you leave the park.
+For example, a deferred management fee or exit fee

 - any commission the park operator can charge for selling a dwelling

-- if the rent will increase after 12 months (or at 12-month intervals) and how the increases will be calculated, for example by a fixed amount or a non-fixed calculation
+- if the rent will increase after 12 months (or at 12-month intervals) and how the increases will be calculated.
+For example by a fixed amount or a non-fixed calculation

 - whether you can renew the site agreement once it expires.
-If you cannot renew the agreement, make sure it states whether you have to move your dwelling out of the park, or can sell it to a new resident
+If you can't renew the agreement, make sure it states whether you have to move your dwelling out of the park, or can sell it to a new resident

-Site owners must not ask for any payments that are not in the site agreement.
-The exceptions are a reasonable fee to supply additional or replacement keys or security devices for park access (the first one must be given for free) and a reasonable extra charge for a visitor who stays on the site.
+- a reasonable fee to supply additional or replacement keys or security devices for park access (the first one must be given for free), and

 - requires you to indemnify the park owner